shinbutou/tsinghua_nao/README.md

 # ReadMe
-The repository is dedicated to
+The repository is dedicated to the robotic